-All regular full-time employees will be given a uniform allowance of one thousand dollars (\$1,000).
-The employees' uniform allowance of one thousand dollars (\$1,000) per year to be evenly divided and paid on December first (1st) and June first (1st) of each year.
-The employee must complete one (1) year probationary period and wait for the subsequent date of the issuance prior to receiving uniform allowance.
+All regular full-time employees will be given a uniform allowance of one thousand, one hundred fifty dollars (\$1,150) per year to be evenly divided and paid separately (i.e., not combined with regular earnings), via direct deposit into his/her account on file with the County, on the second regular payroll dates in November and May of each year.
+If an employee does not utilize direct deposit for their regular payroll check as of April 1, 2019, that employee will continue to receive paper checks.
+The employee must complete one-year probationary period and wait for the subsequent date of the issuance prior to receiving uniform allowance.
 Until an employee receives the uniform allowance, the Sheriff's Office is responsible to supply and repair or replace, if damaged in the line of duty, at no cost to the employee, all items required for a proper uniform.
 In addition, the Employer shall supply one bullet proof vest for new full-time employees upon hire.